AmeyKuradeAK/oyarn/lockfile/fs/README.md

 ### `existsNonEmptyWantedLockfile(pkgPath) => Promise<Boolean>`

-Returns `true` if a `pnpm-lock.yaml` exists in the root of the package.
+Returns `true` if a `oyarn.lock` exists in the root of the package.

 ### `writeLockfiles(opts) => Promise<void>`